nulmer-student/crawler/README.md

   - `n_errors`: Number of source files that failed to compile.
   - `time`: Time taken to mine this repository in milliseconds.

+## Creating the Database

+The following commands can be used to initialize the database: